Companies offer pre-GST discounts to clear stock

 He said the GST has come just ahead of the usual seasonal discount and the brands have slightly advanced their offers.

-Woodland is currently offering up to 40 per cent discount on maximum of its items.
-On select items the discount is even more.

-An employee at an exclusive store of Levi's here at the Capital said the company sent instructions to "clear old stock by offering these discounts as soon as possible because of the GST".
+An employee at an exclusive store of Levi's in New Delhi said the company sent instructions to "clear old stock by offering these discounts as soon as possible because of the GST".

-Levi's is offering buy-two get-two scheme on most of its items.
-Similarly, footwear majors Reebok and Bata are also offering up to 50 per cent discount.

 Future group multibrand retail format Central's Chief of Marketing & Head of Customer Loyalty Jitendranath Patri said discounts have also been offered keeping in mind Ramzan shopping.